Generic I Statement Examples Fall Flat?Generate One Using Their Real Conflicts

 - ✗Clinicians who want AI to replace clinical judgment.
 You review everything.
 The AI drafts, you decide what fits your client.

 - ✗Anyone uncomfortable with AI-assisted tools.
 If you're skeptical of AI in clinical work, we respect that.
-Try the 10 free worksheets to see if it fits your practice.
+Start free first and see if it fits your practice.

 The Problem with Generic I Statement Worksheets